Flag of the United Nations: History

 In 1946, a UNO committee was tasked to make a definite design, which was presented 2 December 1946.
 The emblem was adopted by the plenary session of the UNO on 7 December 1946, and the flag was officially adopted on 20 October 1947.

+Between 1945 and 1946, the rotation of the globe projection was not always consistent.
+The cover of the United Nations Charter appears to be centred around the 100th meridian west (based on its alignment with Sri Lanka), while the emblem originally at the front of the General Assembly Hall appeared to be centred around the 110th meridian west (based on its alignment with Victoria Island and Baja California Sur).

+A United Nations webpage gave the colour shade of the flag in terms of the Pantone Matching System as PMS 279; the current colour code of PMS 2925 was standardized in a UN branding guide in 2020.

 Use

 According to the Convention on the Safety of United Nations and Associated Personnel, the emblem and the flag of the United Nations can be used by the personnel and material of UN peacekeeping missions as a protective sign to prevent attacks during an armed conflict.

 The United Nations flag may also be flown as a garrison flag with other country flags.
 Garrison size is 10 feet by 30 feet.